 Up Next: Learning Analytics Platforms

-Now that we’ve covered the basics of learning analytics—including the Watershed Method for analyzing learning—we'll explain a learning analytics platform and explore how it differs from a learning management system (LMS) or business intelligence (BI) tool.
+Now that we’ve covered the basics of learning analytics, we'll explain a learning analytics platform and explore how it differs from a learning management system (LMS) or business intelligence (BI) tool.
 Don't want to miss out?
 Subscribe to Watershed Insights to receive L&D industry updates, helpful advice, and more!